 After primary treatment for resectable thymomas, panel members agree that surveillance for recurrence should include chest CT every 6 months for 2 years, then annually for 10 years for thymoma.
 MRI may be used for surveillance for certain clinical situations, including: 1) if patients cannot tolerate contrast; and 2) to decrease radiation if patients are young and will be screened for many years.
 Given the risk of later recurrence for thymoma, surveillance should continue for at least 10 years.
-However, the duration, frequency, and type of imaging for surveillance for patients with thymoma also have an increased risk for second malignancies, although no particular screening studies are recommended.
+However, the duration, frequency, and type of imaging for surveillance for patients with thymoma have not been established in published studies.
+Patients with thymoma also have an increased risk for second malignancies, although no particular screening studies are recommended.